emeka-okechukwu-new/clockify/README.md

 ### Introduction

 This is a simple RestAPI built with Node.js, Express, and MongoDB.
-It exposes endpoints for users to create, read, update, and delete tweet.
-It also allows users to register and login.
+It exposes endpoints for users to add to and view their balance.
+It also allows users to register and log in.

 ### Features

 - [x] User registration using unique username and a password
 - [x] User login (including session maintenance using JWT)
 - [x] Only logged-in users can perform CRUD functionality
-- [x] Users can logout
+- [x] Users can log out
 - [x] View balance
 - [x] Add to balance
 - [ ] Unit tests with Jest for the functionality (functionality tested with cURL)